wultra/library-deploy/README.md

 - You can really compile the library without errors
 - In case of cocoapods, you have already valid `podspec` file
+- In case of gradle, you have properly configured uploading to bintray.

 ### Prepare template files